 As you tip your candle into the flame, receive Jesus.

-Even if you consider yourself a believer, already a Christian,
+Even if you consider yourself a Christian, receive Jesus anew.

 If you are a skeptic, or maybe you’re only here because your family made you come, receive this miracle of God with you.